 Ptah’s origin is widely accepted as unknown; he had no parents as he was the creator of everything from the beginning.

 Ptah was an ancient god worshiped during the Early Dynastic Period and the earliest myths and legends related to him are lost and he is almost omitted in the Pyramid Texts but as the creator of agricultural fertility in Egypt, Ptah is better-known from the Coffin Texts and hymns dated to the Ramesside period (1189 BC to 1077 BC) where he is described as “Ptah, father of the gods, Tatenen, eldest of the originals… who begot himself by himself”.

-Ptah was associated with the sacred bull Apis and as mortuary god, by being in a triad with Sokar (Seker, Sokaris), the Memphite god of the dead and with the god Osiris.
+Ptah was associated with the sacred bull Apis and as a mortuary god, by being in a triad with Sokar (Seker, Sokaris), the Memphite god of the dead, and with the god Osiris.